bookofproofs/bookofproofs.github.io/_sources/history/20th-century/spencer.md

 * In 1942 Spencer moved to Stanford University where he was appointed as an associate professor.
 * There he was influenced by Courant and Spencer's work took a new direction, applying variational methods to the coefficient problem for univalent functions.
 * In 1946 Spencer was promoted to a full professorship at Stanford and he remained there until 1950 when he accepted the position of associate professor at Princeton University.
-* After his first marriage ended in divorce, Spencer married Natalie Robertson Sanborn on 7 July 1951; they had one son Donald Clayton.
 * Spencer was promoted to full professor at Princeton in 1953, holding this position for ten years.
 * During this period he spent the year 1954-1955 at the Collège de France supported by a Fulbright grant for study and lecturing.
 * In 1963 he left Princeton and returned to Stanford University but, after five years, returned again to Princeton.